-- 5.1 OC San shall pay, net thirty (30) days, upon receipt and approval, by OC San's Project Manager or designee, of itemized invoices submitted for Milestones completed in accordance with Exhibit "A". - 5.2 Milestones shall be paid in the following percentages of the total not to exceed amount of the Agreement as follows:
+- 5.1.
+OC San shall pay, net thirty (30) days, upon receipt and approval, by OC San's Project Manager or designee, of itemized invoices submitted for Milestones completed in accordance with Exhibit "A", at the prices identified in Exhibit "B-1". - 5.2.
+OC San, at its sole discretion, shall be the determining party as to whether the tasks and deliverables for each Milestone have been satisfactorily completed.